bitburner-official/bitburner-src/markdown/bitburner.darknet.authenticate.md

 ## Darknet.authenticate() method

 Sends a network request to try to authenticate on a darkweb server.
 The target server must be directly connected to the server that the script is running on.
+The speed of authentication scales with the number of threads used.

-If successful, grants the script a session, allowing it to exec() to that server or scp() from it.
+If successful, grants the script a session, allowing it to exec() scripts on that server, or scp() files from it.

 Response messages: "200 Success" - Authentication was successful.
 "401 Unauthorized" - Authentication failed.
 The password is incorrect.
 "404 Not Found" - The server was not found.
 The server may be offline or the hostname is invalid.
 "408 Request Timeout" - The request failed (though the password may or may not have been correct).
 Caused by network instability.
 "301 Moved Permanently" - The server has moved to a different location and is no longer connected to the current server.
 "418 I'm a teapot" - The server is a teapot and cannot brew coffee.